 What is a Secured Loan?

-- Contact your lender immediately
+- Contact your lender as soon as possible

-- Organise an affordable repayment plan
+- Arrange an affordable payment plan with your lender

-What Happens Next?
+What Happens After Repossession?